flevenson/Streaming-Video-Player-vanilla/README.md

 To create an Http Live Streaming video player in Typescript (compiled to vanilla javascript)

-## Future Iterations

-I plan to recreate this project using a modern framework

 ## Tech Used

 -Html5, CSS3, Javascript